Y’all I decided to try my hand at using Plaster of Paris on some faux leaves.

 First, I want to say this project is a little messy and you need a good amount of space to work in.

 You will want to cover an area for your leaves to dry.
-I used plastic, but you can use wax paper or any material that the leaves will not stick to.
+I used plastic, but you can use wax paper or any material the leaves will not stick to.

 The area needs to be large enough for all leaves to be spread out to dry.